Holic75/KingmakerRebalance/README.md

 - Barbarian Increased Damage Reduction rage power works only during rage, same for Stalwart Defender,
 - Empyreal Sorcerer Channel Energy ability depends now on Wisdom rather than Charisma,
 - Channel Energy dc no longer scales with character level, but with class level that gave access to it.
-- all flying creatures are immune to difficult terrain and ground based buff effects.
+- all flying creatures are immune to difficult terrain and ground based buff effects,
+- flails and heavy flails critical multiplier was changed to x3 to compensate for missing trip and disarm properties,
+- medium range for spells was increased to 60 ft, long range to 100 ft.

 Original game bug fixes: